PerlFFI/FFI-Platypus/README.md

 ## The Win32 API

-**Discussion**: The API used by Microsoft Windows present some uniq challenges.
+**Discussion**: The API used by Microsoft Windows present some unique challenges.
 On 32 bit systems a different ABI is used than what is used by the standard C library.
 It also provides a rats nest of type aliases.
 Finally if you want to talk Unicode to any of the Windows API you will need to use `UTF-16LE` instead of `utf-8` which is native to Perl.
-(The Win32 API referrs to these as `LPWSTR` and `LPCWSTR` types).
+(The Win32 API refers to these as `LPWSTR` and `LPCWSTR` types).
 As much as possible the Win32 "language" plugin attempts to handle this transparently.
 For more details see [FFI::Platypus::Lang::Win32](https://metacpan.org/pod/FFI::Platypus::Lang::Win32).